 8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
 Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.
 (For agencies that must comply with the Licensing Agency Budget Act only, compare the expenditures of the final budget to actual expenditures, and report whether actual expenditures exceeded budgeted amounts by 10% or more per category or 5% or more in total).

-Actual revenues were greater than budgeted revenues.
-Actual expenditures were less than budgeted expenditures.
+We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
+Actual revenues were above budgeted revenues, actual expenditures were less than budgeted expenditures.

 Accounting and Reporting